What is a retail Shop Lease in Queensland

 An example of the complexities of determining a retail shop lease

 A tenant leases a gym that also sells some equipment and is in dispute with their landlord.
-The gym is situated in ABC Shopping Plaza with several shops—a pub with a restaurant and coffee shop, a hardware store, a pet food store, a café and a pharmacy.
+The gym is situated in ABC Shopping Plaza with a pub (incorporating a restaurant and coffee shop), a hardware store, a pet food store, a café and a pharmacy.

 The solicitor for the tenant believes the lease is retail shop lease and the landlord believes it is not a retail shop lease.
 While Schedule 1 does not list a ‘gym’ as a retail business, it could be considered a retail shop lease if: